Polozone/Polozone/README.md

 November 2021 to April 2022 -> Learning C with creating 2d games, multithreading, algorithm of integer sort by stack, redirection and multi-pipes recoding the pipe function used by bash and others...

-April 2022 -> Currently developping a full-stack Website with a back-office interface to let the user manage the style and the content of his website with a mate.
+April 2022 -> Currently developping a full-stack Website with a back-office interface to let the user manage the style and the content of his website.
 We use HTML, SCSS, vanilla PHP and Javascript.